quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/getting-started/introduction.md

 20. Easy to customize with Vue slots
 21. Support for Dark mode
 22. Timestamp-powered date utilities for custom calendar workflows
-23. Opt-in Timestamp calendar adapters for native month math and non-Gregorian labels, while keeping QCalendar model values Gregorian
+23. Gregorian calendar support by default, with opt-in Timestamp adapters for native Hijri and Saka date math, labels, and Gregorian interop metadata
 24. Toggled date, range and interval selection

 ## QCalendar is not…

 - An event management system.
 However, QCalendar supports everything you need to create an event/reminder/task management system using slots.
 - An interactive navigation provider (next, previous, today).
 However, you can easily do this in devland with QCalendar’s methods (see examples).
 - A replacement for dedicated calendar adapter packages.
-Non-Gregorian calendars are opt-in through Timestamp adapters, and QCalendar keeps emitted app dates Gregorian for compatibility.
+Non-Gregorian calendars are opt-in through Timestamp adapters, and QCalendar exposes Gregorian interop metadata when external systems still need it.